Bountiful Tuscan Coastal Wines

 Bolgheri is part of the Tuscan Maremma coastline which was once a swampland and only completely drained in the 1930s.
 Nobody really expected for its fertile, alluvial soils to be so conducive to grapevine cultivation—and not just any, but French varieties such as Merlot and Cabernet Sauvignon which have been planted in the area since the 1700s.
 Napoleon’s exile to the nearby island of Elba in the early 19th century further encouraged the planting of French cuttings, which adapted magnificently to the soils.
 Quite ironic when you consider the rivalry between the French and the Italians, especially when it comes to wines.

-The Marquis Mario Incisa della Rocchetta founder of the estate Tenuta San Guido in Bolgheri, inspired by the wines of Bordeaux, was responsible for the ‘breakaway’ with tradition both in grape variety.
-Cabernet Sauvignon vines were imported directly from Bordeaux and the wine was aged in French barri
+The Marquis Mario Incisa della Rocchetta founder of the estate Tenuta San Guido in Bolgheri, inspired by the wines of Bordeaux, was responsible for the ‘breakaway’ with tradition in grape variety.
+Cabernet Sauvignon vines were imported directly from Bordeaux and the wine was aged in French barriques.

 Every other wine in Tuscany was at the time aged in large Slovenian oak casks.
 Sassicaia became the model for Piero Antinori’s Tignanello, the first of its kind in 1971, which was based almost entirely on the Sangiovese and was aged in barriques (later on the Cabernet Sauvignon was added) and then Solaia.
 Sassicaia and others like it gave rise to the Bolgheri DOC which lies in the municipal territory of Castagneto Carducci.